 Figure 2.
 How the lag in the CRS data led to a lag in previous rounds of PRESS

-This lag meant that in its previous format (with the two data sources, as shown in Figure 2), PRESS could not provide relevant information for partners in data and statistics, including:
+This lag meant that in its previous format, PRESS could not provide relevant information for partners in data and statistics, including:

-Nowcasting the funding to statistics, i.e., estimating support to statistics and data for the current year.
+Nowcasting the funding to statistics

-Forecasting funding to statistics, i.e., estimating support to statistics and data for the coming years.
+Forecasting funding to statistics

 Hence, despite the many improvements in PRESS over the years, the lack of timely aid reporting is a persistent concern among its primary users, especially the development aid providers.
-With a growing interest in supporting data and statistics, there is a growing demand for timely data to plan activities and projects and coordinate various development co-operation efforts.
+With a growing interest in supporting data and statistics, there is a growing demand for timely data to plan activities and projects and coordinate development co-operation efforts.
 This issue has become particularly urgent in light of the coordinating efforts to fund the Cape Town Global Action Plan for Sustainable Development Data (CT-GAP), as well as in the context of a diverse data ecosystem comprising new actors.

-PARIS21 addressed this request in its 2019 annual meeting by introducing the concept of E-PRESS (or Early PRESS),),which will provide stakeholders with PRESS-like information,with much less lag.
-This concept became more relevant in 2020, when the development co-operation community had to face the challenges that arose due to the COVID-19 pandemic in the national statistical system (PARIS21, 2020a) and funding to data (PARIS21, 2020b).
+PARIS21 addressed this request in its 2019 annual meeting by introducing the concept of a methodology extension.
+While the PRESS methodology will still be used to report information until 18 months before the publication, the methodology extension will provide stakeholders with PRESS-like information on more recent period, and therefore reducing the reporting lag significantly.
+This concept became more relevant in 2020, when the development co-operation community had to face the challenges that arose due to the COVID-19 pandemic in national statistical systems (PARIS21, 2020a) and funding to data by domestic and external stakeholders (PARIS21, 2020b).

 Estimating up-to-date support to statistics using CRS

-While the previous PRESS reports captured the support to data and statistics by looking at global commitments to statistics, the annual disbursements received by a certain country are also informative for donors when planning their activities, especially those short-term activities financed by a donor’s annual or biannual budget.
-Using this additional variable allows the estimation of funding to data and statistics received by countries in the current and coming years while still using the same base data, i.e., the CRS and PRESS surveys (and many other data sources on development aid), which include both variables for each project.
+While the previous PRESS captured the support to data and statistics by looking at global commitments to statistics, the annual disbursements received by a certain country are also informative for donors and countries when planning their activities, especially those short-term activities financed by a donor’s annual or biannual budget.
+Using this additional variable allows for the estimation of funding to data and statistics received by countries in the current and coming years while still using the same base data, i.e., the CRS and PRESS surveys (and many other data sources on development aid), which include both variables for each project.

 Looking at disbursements instead of commitments to estimate the support to data and statistics has two distinct advantages: